KEST

-KEST (1450 AM) is a brokered-time radio station in San Francisco, California.
-Most of the station's programming is in Asian languages, including Mandarin and Cantonese.
+KEST (1450 AM) is a brokered-time radio station licensed to San Francisco, California, United States.
+Owned by Multicultural Broadcasting, most of the station's programming is in Asian languages, including Mandarin and Cantonese.
 It also airs some South Asian, Greek, and German programs as well as New Age shows in English.
+KEST's transmitter is co-sited with KSFB (1260 AM) near the Bayshore Freeway (U.S. Route 101) in San Francisco.

 KEST, then called KSOL, was one of the first full-time "rhythm and blues" radio stations in the U.S. That station employed disc jockey Sylvester Stewart, later known as Sly Stone of Sly and the Family Stone recording fame.

-Multicultural Radio owns KEST and numerous ethnic stations nationwide, including five in New York City.
-KEST transmits with 1,000 watts by day and 960 watts at night.
-It shares a transmitter site with KSFB 1260 AM, off Bayview Park Road, near the Bayshore Freeway (U.S. Route 101) in San Francisco.

 History

 KGTT, KGGC and KSAN

-The station first signed on, with the call sign KGTT, on November 30, 1925.
+The station first signed on with the call sign KGTT on November 30, 1925.
 A few years later, it switched its call letters to KGGC, which stood for the Golden Gate Broadcasting Company.
 It was among the first stations on the air in San Francisco.
 In the 1930s, it was powered at only 100 watts and had to share time with other stations on its frequency of 1420 kilocycles.
 It was bought in 1939 by Sherwood Patterson, who changed the call letters to KSAN.

 After the 1941 enactment of the North American Regional Broadcasting Agreement (NARBA), where many stations switched their dial positions, KSAN moved the dial to 1450 kHz.
 New studios were constructed in the Merchandise Mart near Market Street, and a 250-watt transmitter was installed in a tower on top of the building.